-For over forty five years David Stromeyer has lived the vision that shapes his art and his life.
+For over fifty years David Stromeyer has lived the vision that shapes his art and his life.
 Such a vision is a ruthless taskmaster.
 There is nothing his art demands that he will not do.
 He works the steel cold, and mostly alone.
 Wildly creative yet deliberate and disciplined, he pushes up against the limits of materials, tools, and techniques.
 Steel, humble element of earth and structural workhorse, in Stromeyer's hands becomes a plastic medium.
 He plays with perception, showing that steel can appear to be everything you think it is not.
 Each finished piece embodies the spirit and identity of place and maker.

 That every sculpture is unique and different from its predecessor is exciting yet dangerous, presenting unforeseeable hazards, and problems requiring unorthodox solutions.
 Addressing them with a 'can-do' attitude and confidence gained over decades, Stromeyer the scientist acquired a keen understanding of gravity, torque, and balance.
 Stromeyer the poet developed profound powers of watchful, sustained, concentration.